Emergency Dentist

 Lost filling – sugarless gum is a great way to seal up a lost filling until a dentist can be found.

-Can You Go to the Emergency Room for a Tooth?
+Can You Go to the Emergency Room for Tooth Emergencies?

 You can go to the emergency room for a tooth, however, dental treatment is not within the scope of an emergency room physician’s practice, so most emergency treatments include pain relief only, along with the suggestion to see a dentist.
 If you have an abscessed tooth, unless it’s affecting your ability to breathe or swallow, it, most likely, will not be considered a medical emergency, which is why an emergency dentist is the best option.
 Emergency rooms do handle facial or jaw fractures, as well as serious lacerations to the face or mouth.
 Keep in mind that Traditional Urgent Care providers are not equipped to pull a tooth.
 Dental emergencies are very specialized, so it is in your best interest to see an emergency dentist who can resolve your dental issue quicker and more completely.